Theory of multiple intelligences: Musical

-Deficits in musical processing and abilities include congenital amusia, tone deafness, musical hallucinations, musical anhedonia, acquired music agnosia, and arrhythmia (beat deafness).
+Deficits in musical processing and abilities include congenital amusia, tone deafness, musical hallucinations, musical anhedonia, acquired music agnosia, and auditory arrhythmia (beat deafness).

-Professions requiring essential musical skills include vocalist, instrumentalist, lyricist, dancer, sound engineer and composer.
-Musical intelligence is combined with kinesthetic to produce instrumentalists, dancers and, combined with a linguistic intelligence, for music critics and lyricists.
+Professions requiring essential musical skills include vocalist, instrumentalist, lyricist, dancer, sound engineer, and composer.
+Musical intelligence, combined with kinesthetic intelligence, produces instrumentalists and dancers; combined with linguistic intelligence, it produces music critics and lyricists.
 Music combined with interpersonal intelligence is required for success as a music therapist or teacher.

 Visual-spatial

-This area deals with spatial awareness / judgment and the ability to visualize with the mind's eye.
-It is composed of two main dimensions: A) mental visualization and B) perception of the physical world (spatial arrangements and objects).
-It includes both practical problem-solving as well as artistic creations.
-Spatial ability is one of the three factors beneath g (general intelligence) in the hierarchical model of intelligence.
-Many I.Q. tests include a measure of spatial problem-solving skills, e.g., block design and mental rotation of objects.
+This area deals with spatial awareness/judgment and the ability to visualize with the mind's eye.
+It is composed of two main dimensions: mental visualization and perception of the physical world (spatial arrangements and objects).
+It includes both practical problem-solving and artistic creations.
+Spatial ability is one of the three factors underlying general intelligence in the hierarchical model of intelligence.
+Many intelligence tests include a measure of spatial problem-solving skills (e.g., block design and mental rotation of objects).

-Visual-spatial intelligence can be expressed in both practical (e.g., drafting and building) or artistic (e.g., fine art, crafts, floral arrangements) ways.
+Visual-spatial intelligence can be expressed in both practical (e.g., drafting and building) or artistic (e.g., fine art, crafts, and floral arrangements) ways.
 Or they can be combined in fields such as architecture, industrial design, landscape design, and fashion design.
-Visual-spatial processing is often combined with the kinesthetic intelligence and referred to as eye-hand or visual-motor integration for tasks such as hitting a baseball (see Babe Ruth example for Kinesthetic), sewing, golf or skiing.
+Visual-spatial processing is often combined with the kinesthetic intelligence and referred to as eye-hand or visual-motor integration for tasks such as hitting a baseball, sewing, golf, or skiing.

-Professions that emphasize skill with visual-spatial processing include carpentry, engineering, designers, pilots, firefighters, surgeons, commercial and fine arts and crafts.
+Professions that emphasize skill in visual-spatial processing include carpentry, engineering, design, piloting, firefighting, surgery, and commercial and fine arts and crafts.
 Spatial intelligence combined with linguistic is required for success as an art critic or textbook graphic designer.
-Spatial artistic skills combined with naturalist sensitivity produce a pet groomer or clothing designer, costumer.
+Spatial artistic skills combined with naturalist sensitivity produce a pet groomer, clothing designer, or costumer.